 Q: Are there situations in which I cannot fulfill my legal reporting obligation by calling WPHP instead of the WMC?
 A: Yes, there are two.
-Any behaviors falling under the definition of sexual misconduct (WAC 246-16-100) cannot be reported to WPHP and stay confidential.
-These incidents must be directly reported to the Department of Health.
-Any situation in which there is concern for impairment and there is known patient harm stemming from the suspected impairment, a direct report to the Department of Health is required.
-In these situations, a report to WPHP is not a substitute for reporting to the Department of Health.
+(1) Any behaviors falling under the definition of sexual misconduct (WAC 246-16-100) cannot be reported to WPHP and stay confidential.
+These incidents must be directly reported to the DOH.
+(2) Any situation in which there is concern for impairment and there is known patient harm stemming from the suspected impairment, a direct report to the DOH is required.
 WPHP will advise accordingly should such circumstances come to light during the referral process.